Parth-Vader/Scrapy-BenchCLI/README.md

 ## Usage

-    Usage: scrapy-bench [OPTIONS]
+	Usage: scrapy-bench [OPTIONS] COMMAND [ARGS]...

-      A tool for benchmarking your scrapy.
+	  A benchmark suite for Scrapy.

 	Options:
-      --long INTEGER  Take multiple readings for the benchmark.
-      --only_result   Display the results only.
 	  --help  Show this message and exit.

+	Commands:
+	  linkextractor  Micro-benchmark for LinkExtractor()
+	  normal         Run a spider to scrape a locally hosted site